Wacky-Mango-Soft/WSProject/README.md

-### This is a project to implement an open world game in Unity.
+### This is a project to implement an open world in Unity.
 <hr/>
 <br></br>